- Battery jump service

 Dealership Extended Warranties

 But wait.
 Don’t dealerships also offer extended warranties, or vehicle service contracts, once the factory warranty expires?
-What’s the difference between a dealership extended warranty and a third-party extended warranty?
+What’s the difference between a dealership extended warranty and a third-party vehicle service contract?

 1. Dealership extended warranties, like factory warranties, normally require you to visit the dealership for repairs, rather than a repair facility of your choice.
 Third-party providers give you the flexibility to choose within a larger network of available mechanics.
 CARCHEX partners with a network of over 30,000 repair facilities, from major chains to local mechanics.